Individual Retirement Account (IRAs)

 - Contributions are NOT tax deductible

-- Early withdrawals on interest subject to penalty*
+- Early withdrawals on dividends subject to penalty2

 - No mandatory distribution age